 The certificate(s) and private key can be uploaded as a single file or multiple files.
 All uploaded file(s) must use the Base64 encoded PEM format.

-The first and last lines of the host certificate and CA certificates will be the following:
+The first and last lines of the server certificate and CA certificates will be the following:

 -----BEGIN CERTIFICATE----- -----END CERTIFICATE-----

-If the certificate authority provided a PFX format certificate file it can be converted into a PEM format file compatible with UIP using the following OpenSSL command.
+If the certificate authority provided a binary PFX format certificate it can be converted into PEM format using the following OpenSSL command.

-# Extract certificate, private key, and CA chain from PFX (requires password used to create PFX) openssl pkcs12 -in certificate.pfx -nocerts -nodes -chain -out certificate.pem
+# Extract certificate, private key, and CA chain from PFX (requires password used to create PFX; remove Bag Attributes from output file before attempting to use with UIP) openssl pkcs12 -in certificate.pfx -nodes -out certificate.pem

 The uploaded certificate must not be expired.
 To check the validity dates of the certificate and plan for its future replacement date run the following OpenSSL command.